★★★★★ out of ★★★★★

 The year was 2005.
 Movies were in their infancy and we’d still be waiting quite a while before filmmakers could give us “talkies”, let alone movies in color… At least, I think that’s right.
 In any case, from out of the chaos of those nascent days arose a shining example of how to make a fun movie for about a buck twenty-five.

 Producer/director Andrew Leman’s The Call of Cthulhu is said to be the first film adaptation of one of H.P.
 Lovecraft’s most famous stories.
-And with the H. P. Lovecraft Historical Society acting as distributor for the film, rest assured that this adaptation stays true to the original story.
-Nearly scene by scene a perfect match, in fact.
+And with the H. P. Lovecraft Historical Society acting as a distributor for the film, rest assured that this adaptation stays true to the original story.
+Nearly scene by scene is a perfect match, in fact.
 That level of attention to detail only comes from true fans of the source material.
 Especially when you’re working with less than a shoestring budget.

 Why black & white and silent?
 Leman and his production partner, Sean Branney, decided early on that they wanted to create something that looked like it could have been made in 1926.
 It also helps that shooting in black and white is more forgiving than shooting in color when you’re on a tight budget and can’t afford to worry about things like the specific materials you’re using in your sets and costumes.
 That bold decision made, Sean Branney set about adapting the original short story to fit a cinematic format.